ny64/sha256/README.md

 # sha256

 Default sha256 algorithm implemented in C++ just to understand length extension attacks better.
+Not fit for production, obviously.
+Why would you even ask?
+I have an idea: You explain smart pointers to me and I will make valgrind shut up.

 ## Installation